 In the beginning of September 2011, Sunshine Kids changed their name to Diono and of course it’s sounds more familiar name for us.
 Diono has introduced a new generation of convertible seats named Radian R100.
 The Radian R100 is a 3-way car seat that will be with your child from infant to grade school.
 It begins as a rear facing infant car seat, turns into a forward facing child seat and a booster seat that protects your child or older toddler, while giving them a boosted view of the scenery around the car.

 A convertible car seat is a good choice because it saves you money in the long run.
 You will only need one seat to fit your needs over the years that your child is required to sit in a car seat, rather than having to buy three separate ones.
 Installation was a little trickier than what you are used to with some other car seats.
 It is heavier than your average car seat but it is very sturdy, comfortable, and fits great in a sedan.
 Good feature is that the seat actually folds down and has straps to carry it like a backpack and leaves your hands free.
 Radian R100 is a highly versatile car seat that could be the only seat you’ll ever need, kids will feel comfortable.
-It comes with 3 choice of colors: Dune, Shadow and Stone.
+It comes with 3 choices of colors: Dune, Shadow and Stone.

 Radian R100 Car Seat